A three-step process to Lean success

 By focusing on operations improvement, we can give time back so our staff can spend more time with our patients and their families providing direct patient care and improving our services.

-- Ken Kates, Chief Executive Officer, UI Health Care
+- Ken Kates, former Chief Executive Officer, UI Health Care

 It makes a lot of sense to actually go to the people that actually do the work and let them offer up how to make it better, more effective and more fun.